 A nutritional, two course, hot lunch and pudding is provided at lunch time and refreshments, including tea, coffee, biscuits and soft drinks are provided in the morning and the afternoon.

-Our minibus means we can offer free transport places to nine members who live in the Winchcombe and Bishops Cleeve areas, and free car transport is also available to those in Winchcombe.
+Our minibus means we can offer free transport places to nine members who live in the Winchcombe and Bishops Cleeve areas, and free car transport can be offered to those in Winchcombe (if available).

 New members joining the centre pay a fee of £35 per day to include the hot lunch and all refreshments and facilities.

 A list of our policies and procedures are available to all potential new members and/or their families.
 This covers areas such as Health and Safety, Equality, Codes of Conduct and Behaviour.

 The Centre has been designed to be accessible, safe, pleasant and conducive to promoting independence and autonomy for all users.

 A welcome pack is given to all members, their families and/or carers, to help ensure you have sufficient information before you make a decision to join the Centre.

 We also offer any potential member a taster day (just pay for lunch) to experience our facilities and service.
 Would-be members are then encouraged to attend the Centre on a six-week trial period.

 Safety and risk